microsoft/verona/docs/internal/expressions.md

 #### Try/Catch/Throw

-Verona exceptions aren't handled by some hidden compiler or runtime library.
-Instead, they're just non-local returns.

-The Verona type system mandates that the return type of a function and the type of the variable it will be stored at to be the same.
-But a function can return an object or a different type that the caller is expecting, in which case the caller simply chain-returns until some caller can handle it.

-Unlike most other language with exception handling, however, the checks on which non-local returns are captured by which frame is done at compile time.

-Specifically:
-* There are no standard exceptions nor program-level exception handling.
+Verona's exceptions are fully checked at compile time and are implemented as non-local returns.
+This means there are no hidden exceptions from the standard library or user code.

+Every function's return type must be checked against the variable or context they're being assigned to, including the exceptions they throw, via a `throws` keyword.

+More specifically:
 * In Verona, `return` and `throw` are equivalent expressions.
-  If an exception is not handled by any caller, the compiler emits an error.
-* Functions that can `throw` a type that is different than the declared type must declare that they can throw that type.
-* Functions that call other functions that can throw different types either handle the different types themselves (via `try/catch`) or also declare that they can throw those types.
-  This is similar to a `rethrow` in some languages, or `continue unwind` in others.
+* If a function throws an exception, it must be declared by the function.
+* If a function calls another function that throws, it must either handle (`try/catch`) or also declare the throw.
+* The compiler must be able to see that at some point all exceptions thrown have been handled.
+* No exception can escape the program's exection (the _main_ function cannot throw).

 #### Lambda

-Like most other languages, a lambda is a function object.
+In Verona a lambda is a function object.
 The type of the object is an anonymous class type with the captures as fields and a method `apply()`, which is sugar for calling the object as a function.

 Each lambda gets its own type with the block inserted into the `apply()` method.